mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-man-for-all-markets.md

 Edward Thorp recalls his life starting from childhood while sharing valuable lessons about gambling and investing.
 He always had an inclination towards science eventually gravitated towards mathematics.
 He applied math to a variety of domains with tremendous success including poker and investing.
 His curiosity led him to key discoveries in how to beat the dealer in blackjack and other games of chance, and eventually led him down the path to make key discoveries to arbitrage the markets in finance.
 He is one of the greatest quantitative investors.

 ## II.
 Big Ideas
+- Thorp argues that markets are not always efficient and there are ways to exploit it.
 - Thorp once focused on arbitrage opportunities.
 But despite having extraordinary intellectual capabilities, he concludes that investing in an index is safer, and he does not try to beat the market through individual stocks anymore.
 That is because he values his time and freedom.
 - Those who cannot remember the past are condemned to repeat it.
 - 7.3% average annual market return doubles your investment in 10 years.
 This is how compounding works.